graphql/graphql-spec/spec/Section 6 -- Execution.md

   * **Must** support observation of the associated publish stream (for example, via iteration, callbacks, or reactive semantics).
   * **Must** support cancellation of the subscription, see {Unsubscribe}.
-  * **Must** support a way to identify the subscriber/subscription pair (for example, a GUID/callback table or closure over the callback).
+  * **Must** support a way to send data to the subscriber.
   * **May** include an initial response associated with executing the selection set defined on the subscription operation.

+Most subscriptions can only be evaluated when event data is available.
+For example, a subscription tells us when users log on and off would require event data that tells us *who* logged on or off.
+Without this event data, the subscription cannot be evaluated.
+However, it is possible to define subscriptions that can be evaluated without event data (for example, the current time on the server, synthetically triggered every second).
+Subscriptions that do not require event data for evaluation can optionally return an initial response to the Subscribe() operation.

 Subscribe(schema, subscription, operationName, variableValues, initialValue):